Concrete Planter Mold - Intermediate

 thingiverse

-I've had the idea of casting a concrete planter out of a 3D printed mold for quite some time.
-After failing with Verbatim ABS I picked up some Zen filament and went to town.
-There are two files: Identical_Mold_Side - This can be printed twice, I measured it out to 11cm across.
-Mold_Spout - This is inserted into the bottom of the mold, I tried to scale it down 2% however tolerances on printers may differ.
-I purposfully printed the spout a bit smaller to leave gaps at the bottom that I filled with prestik to keep the sides together before taping it up.
-After prepping the piece I think used simple cooking spray on the inside so the concrete does not stick.
-(Bare in mind I used Kwik-crete, which is a fast acting concrete filler used for fitting bolts to walls) I also used duct tape to hold the two sides together, a future iteration of this should include some parts to help connect it better.
-The curing time took around 2 hours in the mold, after that simply pull it apart slowly and let the model dry for another 24-48 hours.
-It may seem crude and rough however it actually works like a charm and the spout simply slides out.
-I hope you enjoy the model, would love to see any other creations!
+I've had the idea of casting a concrete planter from a 3D printed mold for quite some time now.
+After failing with Verbatim ABS filament, I picked up some Zen filament and got started.
+There are two files: Identical_Mold_Side - This can be printed twice, measuring out to 11cm across.
+Mold_Spout - This is inserted into the bottom of the mold, scaled down 2% from the original size to account for printer tolerances.
+I deliberately printed the spout a bit smaller to leave gaps at the bottom that I filled with Prestik, then taped it up.
+After prepping the piece, I used simple cooking spray on the inside so the concrete wouldn't stick.
+Keep in mind that I used Kwik-crete, a fast acting concrete filler designed for fitting bolts to walls.
+I also used duct tape to hold the two sides together, and future iterations should include parts to connect them better.
+The curing time took around 2 hours in the mold, after which simply pull it apart slowly and let the model dry for another 24-48 hours.
+It may seem crude and rough, but it actually works like a charm and the spout slides out with ease.
+I hope you enjoy this creation; I'd love to see any other innovative designs!

 Download Model from thingiverse